Trans Resources List

 Other

-• HereTV: An LGBT online streaming service featuring movies, series, documentaries and short films
+• HereTV is an LGBT online streaming service featuring movies, series, documentaries and short films

-• The Gender Book: an e-book that is a fun colorful community based resource which illustrates the beautiful diversity of gender- a sort of gender 101 for anyone and everyone
+• The Gender Book is an e-book that is a fun colorful community based resource which illustrates the beautiful diversity of gender- a sort of gender 101 for anyone and everyone

-• Original Plumbing: A print magazine dedicated to the sexuality and culture of FTM trans guys
+• Original Plumbing is a print magazine dedicated to the sexuality and culture of FTM trans guys

-• FTM Garage Sale: an open forum for giving/buying/selling/asking/etc. trans*, gender-fluid and non-conforming resources
+• FTM Garage Sale is an open forum for giving/buying/selling/asking/etc. trans*, gender-fluid and non-conforming resources

-• College Guide for LGBTQ students: A guide for selecting a college or university for LGBTQ+ students.
+• College Guide for LGBTQ students from Maryville University is a guide for selecting a college or university for LGBTQ+ students.

-• LGBTQ+ Workplace Resource Guide: A guide by Zippia (a company that helps match people with jobs/career paths) on different LGBTQ+ workplace aspects such as LGBT+ job discrimination policies, interviews, coming out at work and more.
+• LGBTQ+ Workplace Resource Guide is a guide by Zippia (a company that helps match people with jobs/career paths) on different LGBTQ+ workplace aspects such as LGBT+ job discrimination policies, interviews, coming out at work and more.

 Crisis/Suicide Resources